 Asthma and the Environment

-Adults with asthma (past 12 months)
+Adults with a recent asthma attack

-Asthma is a common disease characterized by breathing difficulty.
+Adults reporting an asthma diagnosis, and symptoms, in the last 12 months (from when they were surveyed).
 Poor air quality and housing issues increase risk of developing and triggering asthma.

 Secondhand smoke at home